 Aura plans

 All Aura plans offer a 14-day free trial and a 60-day money-back guarantee on annual plans.
-Every plan has the same identity theft protection features and digital security tools, including antivirus software, password manager, and a virtual private network (VPN).
-But, the number of people, devices, and storage allowed increases with each plan.
+Every plan includes the same identity theft protection features and digital security tools, such as antivirus software, a password manager, data removal services, an ad blocker, and a basic virtual private network (VPN).
+But the number of people, devices, and storage allowed increases with each plan.

 Aura also provides $1 million in identity theft insurance for each adult on the plan.
 The insurance policy can make it easier to manage identity theft losses.